-The school prides itself on its' strong focus on sustained curriculum development and its training and professional development program for all teaching staff, which includes foci on assessment and learning and communication technologies.
+The school prides itself on a strong focus on sustained curriculum development and professional learning for all teaching staff, which currently includes a focus on evidencing intercultural language learning/capability, and digital pedagogies.

-The school also provides support to students and teachers of languages state-wide, through its Languages Alive! school holiday program for primary children, Let's Talk! holiday intensives for senior secondary students, study tour programs (on hold at moment), Year 12 Vacation program, and professional development for teachers in First Languages Maintenance and Development programs.
+The school also provides support to students and teachers of languages state-wide, through its Languages Alive! school holiday program for primary children, Let's Talk! holiday intensives for senior secondary students, and Year 12 Vacation program for examination preparation.

-Teaching methodology:
+Teaching orientation:

-Teachers detailed planning and programming is informed by the Australian Curriculum, and the requirements of the SACE subject outlines and the IB Diploma.
-It is based on the intercultural approach to language teaching and includes foci on understanding language and understanding culture.
+Teachers' planning and programming is informed by the Australian Curriculum, and the requirements of the SACE subject outlines and the IB Diploma.
+It is based on an intercultural orientation to language(s) teaching, learning and assessing.

-Each week teachers prepare detailed lesson plans, based on their long-term planning, to fully utilise the weekly teaching blocks, and set one week's worth of structured homework.
-Learners who are absent can access these through Class Teams (Years 3 - 12).
+Each week teachers prepare detailed lesson plans, based on their long-term planning, to maximise the weekly lesson time, and set one week's worth of structured homework.
+Learners who are absent can access these through Class Teams (Years 6 - 12).